panpiort8/dl-project/README.md

 Dataset | Accuracy
 :---: | :---:
 Cyp3A4 Inhibition | ...
+Speech Command | ...

 #### Cyp3A4 Inhibition

 The baseline for this dataset is Molecule Attention Transformer, fine-tuned with [huggingmolecules](https://github.com/gmum/huggingmolecules) package (on the same data split, with a default hps setting).

+#### Speech Commands

+The baseline for this dataset is Audio Spectrogram Transformer, more details can be found in [paper](https://arxiv.org/abs/2104.01778).